nielskee/draft-articles/TechnicalHiringPart2.md

 Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
-I understand why companies are using them, although I think they're used wrongly - certainly excessively - more often than not.
+I understand why companies are using them, although I think they're used either wrongly or excessively more often than not.

 TODO: mechanisms and measures